finn-ellis/lobo-line/README.md

 ### Pathway to Satisfaction
 LoboLine's ease of access is demonstrated by the simple text box and reply box design.
 This could be further simplified with a text message API.
-The LLM model is prompted to return concise results based on data and
+The LLM model is prompted to return concise results based on data and formatted to make the answer easily readable.

 ## PROPOSED TECHNICAL ASPECTS
 ### APIs